 Teacher Agency: If we as educators do not take the reigns as the agents of 21C learning transformation, we will be the objects of it.
 We are standing at the crossroads of our profession; it will change — digital adoption will continue, new models of learning mandated, new grading policies made the norm.
 We have the unique opportunity to be the leaders of this change.
 If we pass on that opportunity, we must pause in serious consideration of who will lead it.

 Depending on the calendar, there are at least 24 days, 156 hours, and 9360 minutes to recognize this urgency and make a connection that matters with a student this year.
 Sounds more like 9360 reasons to innovate this spring season!

 Need support getting started?
-Learn more about how Learning Innovation Catalyst helps empower educators as agents of 21st century learning transformation. www.lincspring.com
+Learn more about how LINC, the Learning Innovation Catalyst, helps empower educators as agents of 21st century learning transformation. www.lincspring.com